L33t-dot-UK/MIPR/Version_0_7/Readme.md

 # New Features in Version 0.7

+This version will be the final code version for MIPR.
+My focus will now be on MIPR Nano and a library for that robot.

 - Support for SDK version 1.0.0
 - Mode 5 re-factored
 - Memory usage optimised freeing up some RAM